2025paml504-ops/review_sentiment_classifier/docs/design/decisions.md

 run; the hash is the useful part.
 Per-class ROC-AUC — noisy on the 10% NEGATIVE class, already covered by per-class recall.

-## 19. Three training stages, and artifacts named after what they are (v1.2)

-**Context.** Auditing the run history found two problems: `linear_svc` had no DVC stage (only a manual `--model` flag), so it never appeared via `dvc repro`; the transformer's artifact was still named `distilbert_v1` though the stage actually fine-tunes BERT-mini.
-The DVC remote URL was also a machine-local path committed to shared config.

-**Decision.** Added a `train_linear_svc` stage to `dvc.yaml`.
-Renamed the transformer artifacts `distilbert_v1` → `bert_mini_v1`.
-Moved the remote URL out of the git-tracked `.dvc/config` into the git-ignored `.dvc/config.local`.

-**Rationale.** A comparison that can silently lose a model is not a comparison — a declared stage always shows up in `dvc dag`; a manual flag is easy to forget.
-A wrong artifact name is worse than none.
-A machine-local path in shared config breaks every other clone.

-**Alternatives.** A `foreach` stage over model names — obscures which metric file belongs to which model.

 ## 20. A recurrent baseline as its own stage and its own module (v1.2)

 **Context.** The comparison had two poles — bag-of-ngrams linear models (§13)